diacode/diacode-website/source/blog/2016-02-21-deploying-a-rails-app-to-production-with-docker-pt-1.html.markdown

 ## <a name="running-the-image-locally"></a>5.
 Running the image locally

-To test our image before we push it to the clod we're gonna run it locally:
+To test our image before we push it to the cloud we're gonna run it locally:

 ```bash
 $ docker run --name rails-docker-example -e "RAILS_ENV=production" -e "SECRET_KEY_BASE=demo" -p 80:80 -P rails-docker-example:latest